An accident is defined as a surchargeable at-fault accident if:

 A bodily injury to others liability claim resulting from an at-fault accident will be reported to the Merit Rating Board if both are true:

-- The loss amount in excess of any deductible exceeds $1000.
+- The loss amount in excess of any deductible is more than $1000.

 - There is neither a surchargeable damage to someone else's property liability claim, nor a surchargeable collision claim as a result of the same at-fault accident.